TwoPizza9621536/twopizza9621536.github.io/collections/_rejects/lfs-for-a-486.md

 With the upcoming Linux kernel version 6.0, Linus Torvalds express that he wanted to remove 486 support from the kernel.
-Before that can happen, let's celebrate with [Linux From Scratch][1] on a 586, also known as the Pentium, for a 486.
+Before that can happen, let's celebrate with Linux From Scratch on a 586, also known as the Pentium, for a 486.

 ### Setup